waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 }
 ```

-The file can be downloaded like this: (Note: This specifc example file does not exist yet)
+The file, referenced in the field `value` can be downloaded like this: (Note: This specifc example file does not exist yet)
 ```console
 curl -O https://osn.sagecontinuum.org/api/v1/objects/0000000000000001-sage-camera-v1.2-20210224/1621658141892137216-image.jpg
 ```